oguzhantaksar/KitchenUIReqresAPITest/README.md

 ## Running the tests

+    Run all tests with logs on the terminal: dotnet test --logger "console;verbosity=detailed"

     Run all tests with logs on the terminal and logs saved to testlog.txt: dotnet test --logger "console;verbosity=detailed" | tee testlog.txt